seppenen/Pipeline_IAC/README.md

 ### Feature branch:

-lint,
-build,
-unit,
+Lint,
+Build,
+Unit,
-story acceptance (Gherkin / Cucumber) ...
+Story acceptance (Gherkin / Cucumber) ...

-save the HTML reports produced by the tests to the CI tool
+Save the HTML reports produced by the tests to the CI tool

-prevent the branch from being merged into the master if even one test fails
+Prevent the branch from being merged into the master if even one test fails

 ### Master branch:

-all above
+Validation / sll above

 Cloud provision
 SQ server provision & configuration

-sonarqube analysis
+Sonarqube analysis

-retrieve information from that analysis and reports
+Retrieve information from that analysis and reports

-stop if the test fails
+Stop if the test fails

-build container
+Build container

-take it to artifactory / repository
+Take it to artifactory / repository

-build docker container

 Push to ACR

-install the code using Container App in the dev environment
+Deploy container to kubernetes cluster.

 #### Workflow process:
 ![img_1.png](img_1.png)